andreaUNAM/cringecentral/wormie.md

 Fuck.
 That was a good point.
 "He wouldn't give you the time of day," Luke admitted.

 Fett was starting to smile again, and Luke was starting to think that may not be such a strange occurrence when he wasn't in court or helmeted.
 "Exactly.
 Din is...
 Din is a very curious _Mando'ad_.
 He is..."
-As Fett's sentence drifted off, Luke watched as Fett turned his face towards the rising suns with an expression of increasing fondness, a very strong and unfiltered fondness the clogged the Force signature surrounding him.
+As Fett's sentence drifted off, Luke watched as Fett turned his face towards the rising suns with an expression of increasing fondness, a very strong and unfiltered fondness that clogged the Force signature surrounding him.
 Oh.

 Before Luke could finish connecting the dots lighting up in his head, Fett continued talking.
 "You and Din keep playing co-parents and then immediately switch to playacting the most professional and distant relationship you can muster.
 Cobb keeps peacocking around you and you bat your eyelashes, then panic and flee.
 And I..."
 Fett looked at Luke again like he was trying to find his next words in his eyes, and considering the turn their conversation had taken, this time Luke _was_ starting to squirm.
 "Well, maybe I will fit the stereotype this one time and bring a farm boy to our bed."
 Luke didn't have a chance to react when two of Fett's fingers swept a lock of golden hair away from his forehead.
 "Our bed.
 That the three of us share.
 In case you still weren't getting what I'm explaining."